-- Sufficient free space in the guest filesystem according to the following table:
+- Sufficient free space in the VM's file system according to the following table:

 |File system||Minimum free space|